 The maximum period for which a TTD and/or Partial Disablement benefit will be paid to you.
-It starts from the date you are first entitled to be paid a TTD and/or Partial Disablement benefit and stops when any of the events under 'When your TTD or Partial Disablement benefit stops' or 'Your TTD benefit can be reduced' occurs, as described earlier in this Booklet.
+It starts from the date you are first entitled to be paid a TTD and/or Partial Disablement benefit and stops when any of the events under section 'When your TTD or Partial Disablement benefit stops' or section 'Your TTD benefit can be reduced' occur.
 The maximum period will include the total of any period where you were TTD or partially disabled due to the same or related cause, unless otherwise agreed between the Insurer and the trustee.